wacncontent/CustomizeTool/output/articles/app-service-web/storage-nodejs-use-table-storage-web-site.md

 -->
 <!-- keep by customization: begin -->
-1. Open your web browser and go to the [Azure Portal].
+1. Open your web browser and go to the [Azure Management Portal].
 If prompted, login with your Azure subscription information.

 2. At the bottom of the portal, click **+ NEW** and then select **Storage Account**.